HeoKiu/MATHGAME/README.md

 * googletest

 ## What's news?
-Add clang-tidy and clang-format to maintain code style, change layout, put all graphic files and sound files, font files in a place, and set up googletest.
+Add clang-tidy and clang-format to maintain code style, put all numerical values in const vector, change layout, put all graphic files, sound files, font files in a place, and set up googletest.

 ## Build instructions
 Git clone the project, remember to git clone this branch =)))